Assessing the Power-Law Emissivity Assumption in X-ray Reflection Spectroscopy: A Simulation-Based Evaluation of Different Coronal Geometries: Simulations

 \section{Simulations}

-Using XSPEC~\cite{xspec_1996ASPC..101...17A} version 12.13.0c, we simulate NuSTAR~\cite{NuSTAR_Harrison_2013ApJ...770..103H} spectra of sources with a flux of $2\times10^{-8}$~erg~s$^{-1}$~cm$^{-2}$ in the energy band 2-10~keV.
+Using XSPEC~\cite{xspec_1996ASPC..101...17A} version 12.13.0c, we simulate NuSTAR~\cite{NuSTAR_Harrison_2013ApJ...770..103H} spectra of bright black hole X-ray binaries at the end of the hard state, when the luminosity of the source is high and we can expect that the inner edge of the disk is at the radius of the innermost stable circular orbit (ISCO).
+We assume that the flux of the source is $2\times10^{-8}$~erg~s$^{-1}$~cm$^{-2}$ in the energy band 2-10~keV.
 We set the exposure time 30~ks and 300~ks for the focal plane module A (FPMA).
 Each spectrum is generated via the XSPEC {\tt fakeit} command, employing standard response files from the NuSTAR official website\footnote{\href{https://nustar.caltech.edu/page/response-files}{https://nustar.caltech.edu/page/response-files}}: the response matrix file (RMF) {\tt nustar.rmf}, the ancillary response file (ARF) {\tt point\_60arcsecRad\_1arcminOA.arf}, and the background spectrum {\tt bgd\_60arcsec.pha}.

 We simulate the spectra using {\tt relxill\_nk}~\cite{Bambi_2017ApJ...842...76B, relxillnk_2019ApJ...878...91A,2020ApJ...899...80A}, which is an extension of the {\tt relxill} package~\cite{relxill_2014ApJ...782...76G} and is public on GitHub\footnote{\href{https://github.com/ABHModels/relxill_nk}{https://github.com/ABHModels/relxill\_nk}}.
 In {\tt relxill\_nk}, we have the lamppost model {\tt relxilllp\_nk}~\cite{relxillnk_2019ApJ...878...91A} and the model for a disk-like corona {\tt relxilldisk\_nk}~\cite{relxilldisknk_2022ApJ...925...51R}.